Section A - Introduction

 A5.1 Yes, TMCP’s registration with the Information Commissioner’s Office (ICO) covers use of personal information by Local Churches, Circuits and Districts including information about their third party users.

-Please ensure those people are aware that their details are being kept in this way and review the information that is given to them when their details are collected (privacy notice) to ensure that it will meet the requirements under GDPR from 25th May 2018.
-As discussed in FAQ 3.1, certain information has to be provided to individuals at the point that data is collected and further guidance will be provided on this shortly following the data mapping exercise being carried out by the Working Party.
+Please ensure those people are aware that their details are being kept in this way and review the information that is given to them when their details are collected.
+Certain information has to be provided to individuals at the point that data is collected.
 The information includes details of the legal grounds (lawful bases) for processing the personal information (data).
-TMCP is also considering including data protection clauses into the standard licence and template booking form.
+Please refer to the Template Fair Processing Statement.
+TMCP has updated the Standard Licence and Template Booking Form to include data protection clauses.

-As mentioned in FAQ 2.1 and Step 3 of the 9 Steps Focus Note, there are different legal grounds that Managing Trustees can rely on to use personal information and further guidance will be provided on this once the results of the Working Party’s data mapping exercise have been collated and analysed.
-The legal grounds for storing (and using) the information on the “third party user” database maintained by the Local Church, could include contractual obligations and legitimate interests.
+As mentioned in FAQ 2.1 and Step 3 of the 9 Steps Focus Note, there are different legal grounds that Managing Trustees can rely on to use personal information.
+Please refer to the Lawful Bases Guidance and the Annex to the Managing Trustees Privacy Notice.
+The legal grounds for storing (and using) the information on the “third party user” database maintained by the Local Church are stated in row 9 of the table in the Annex to the Managing Trustees Privacy Notice.

 Q5.2 We have third parties, such as the Brownies, which use our premises.
 Are we responsible for the data collected by them?
 If they disclosed personal information to us by mistake, would we be responsible for the information then?
 Would we need to destroy such information and report it to the ICO?